 Heading out on vacation this summer?
 You may be wondering what the best way to go about packing sustainable travel toiletries is.

 Worry not, we’ve got the ultimate sustainable travel toiletries guide ready in time for summer to help give you some ideas and inspiration.
-If you’ve got some of your own personal tips and tricks that you’d like to share with others, we’d love to hear about them in the comments!
+If you’ve got some of your own personal tips and tricks that you’d like to share with others, like learning a few eco-friendly words in the local language, we’d love to hear about them in the comments!

 Repurpose containers for your liquid products